Column: Spokane in Bloom Tour Preview

 A walkway framed by an attractive custom railing leads down to the lower area of the lot.
 There are small planting areas with hostas and other shade-loving plants, as well as metal sculptures.

-“I think it’s a challenge knowing how to mix plants together but sometimes I think it has turned out pretty good,” Fowler admitted.
+“I think it’s a challenge knowing how to mix plants together.
+Sometimes I think it has turned out pretty good,” Fowler admitted.

-The following gardens are also on the tour:
+The following gardens are also on the Spokane in Bloom tour:

 Ken and Amy Jo Ellis, 3721 E. 35th Ave. _ Tourgoers will enjoy the colorful sunny borders, serene shady nooks and brightly-painted garden art that adds an element of fun to the setting.